Abu

 By Abdul Wahid Hamid

-`Abdullah ibn `Uthman ibn `Amir ibn
+`Abdullah ibn `Uthman ibn `Amir ibn `Amr from a branch of

-`Amr from a branch of the Quraysh tribe.
-His father, `Uthman,
+the Quraysh tribe.
+His father, `Uthman, was known as Abu

-was known as Abu Quhafa.
-His mother, Salma, was also known
+Quhafa.
+His mother, Salma, was also known as Umm Al-Khayr.

 From his early years, Abu Bakr was known for his good and

 upright nature.
-He was honest and truthful and came from a
+He was honest and truthful and came from

-noble family.
+a noble family.
 These things won him respect among the people.

 His goodness also won him the friendship of young Muhammad